cynric123/senor-design/README.md

 # senior-design

-Sets up WiFi integration between an ESP32 and locally hosted Home Assistant server, using SSH to forward sensor and motor control data to and from the web-app.
+Sets up WiFi integration via MQTT between an ESP32 and locally hosted Home Assistant server, using SSH to forward sensor and motor control data to and from the web-app.